 A well-designed hybrid cloud architecture enables contact centers to get the best of both worlds — the benefits of on-premises deployment with public cloud services.
 You can move applications and data seamlessly between these two environments.
 And that gives you even greater flexibility and deployment options.
 Hybrid cloud lets you control infrastructure and cloud costs.
 And it limits exposure of sensitive assets.

-Several Genesys EngageTM customers are already consuming our cloud delivered AI-based innovations, such as Predictive Engagement, with their on-premises solutions.
+Several Genesys Multicloud CXTM customers are already consuming our cloud delivered AI-based innovations, such as Predictive Engagement, with their on-premises solutions.

-Learn more about the power of Genesys Engage.
+Learn more about the power of Genesys Multicloud CX.